Ryan Pepiot: Professional career

+Los Angeles Dodgers

 The Los Angeles Dodgers selected Pepiot in the third round of the 2019 MLB draft; he became the highest-drafted Butler player in program history.
 Pepiot signed with the Dodgers and was initially assigned to the Arizona League Dodgers before being promoted to the Class-A Great Lakes Loons of the Midwest League.
 He finished the season with 13 appearances (10 starts) between the two levels, recording no decisions with a 1.93 ERA and 31 strikeouts in 23.1 innings pitched.
 Pepiot was named to the Dodgers' 2021 Spring Training roster as a non-roster invitee.
 He began the 2021 season with the Double-A Tulsa Drillers, where he went 3–4 with a 2.87 ERA, 0.94 WHIP, and 81 strikeouts over 59 2/3 innings pitched before being promoted to the Triple-A Oklahoma City Dodgers.
 In his 11 games (nine starts) for Oklahoma City, he was 2–5 with a 7.13 ERA.